modxcms/fred/docs/cmp/blueprints.md

 ## Using Blueprints

 Like Elements, find the Blueprint you wish to use and drag-and-drop it into a Dropzone on a Fred-enabled page.

+## Updating Blueprints

+Unlike Elements, the content of Blueprints cannot be updated, but you can update things like the name and category from the Blueprints grid in the 3PC.
+To update a Blueprint or its preview screengrab, make a replacement from Blueprints and Elements, then save it again from the left bar in Fred.